Musicianship Classes

 Chorus

-Diller-Quaile's Choruses provide sequential study of choral literature for young voices and teach the fundamentals of vocal technique.
-Through choral repertoire spanning various periods and styles, students develop ensemble skills, sight-singing skills, comfort with score reading, and music literacy.
-Diller-Quaile choruses perform in the School’s large ensemble concerts each semester.
+Diller-Quaile’s choruses provide sequential study of choral literature for young voices and the fundamentals of vocal technique.
+Through the study of choral repertoire spanning various periods and styles, students develop ensemble skills, sight-singing skills, comfort with score reading, and music literacy.
+Diller-Quaile choruses for grade one and older perform in the school’s large ensemble concerts each semester.
+A minimum of two years of Chorus is required of all students in first grade or older.

 Class #130